 Group Embedded Value earnings, which are defined as the change in Group Embedded Value for the year, adjusted for the payment of dividends and other capital movements, provide a measure of performance during the year.
-The following table shows the Group Embedded Value earnings for 2010 and 2011, together with an estimate of the 2010 restatement.
+The following table shows the Group Embedded Value earnings for 2011 and 2012.